-The respondents includes 227 residents from Zabed, 56 from Al Tura and 40 from A Rad.
+The respondents include 227 residents from Zabed, 56 from Al Tura and 40 from A Rad.
 The overwhelming majority of the respondents live in the vicinity of the kilns.
-Of these, 21.7% live in close proximity to a kiln, 60% live within 2 km of a kiln and 18.3% within 10 km of a kiln.
+Of these, 21.7% live near a kiln, 60% live within 2 km of a kiln and 18.3% within 10 km of a kiln.
 The age of the respondents ranges from 11 years to 71 years (mean (M) = 33.2; standard deviation (S) = 12.3).
 With respect to family status, approximately 56% of the respondents are married, 38% are single and 6% are children.
 Large gaps in education were recorded among the respondents: 7% have elementary education, 9.6% have middle school education, 42.1% have high school education and 36% are university graduates.
 The respondents’ average number of years of education is 11, with large variation among them (S = 3.7).
 The number of children per family ranges from 0 to 12 (M = 3.7; S = 2.5).
 Among kiln workers, the age of commencing work in the kiln ranges from 10 to 25, with an average of 17 (S = 3.7).
 Among the group of respondents who do not work in the kilns, 45 are employed in agriculture, 42 earn a living from teaching, 23 from commerce, 16 from construction, 23 are students and 12 are school children.
 The others are salaried or self-employed as high-tech workers, accountants, doctors, drivers, laborers and more.
 Eleven respondents are unemployed.
 Half of the respondents indicated that their family income does not exceed $1,000 and only 2.7% reported a monthly family income of at least $3,000.

-Fig. 1 Traditional kiln ready for activation and a cluster of kilns at different stages of operation.
+Fig. 1 Traditional kiln ready for activation and a cluster of kilns at different stages of operation

-Fig. 2 Palestinian men work at a charcoal factory in the northern West Bank village of Yabad
+Fig. 2 Palestinian men work at a charcoal factory in the northern West Bank village of Zabed

 (AFP/Getty Images/Saif Dahlah, 2011)